b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 - Washington Post: [Mormon Church has misled members on $100 billion tax-exempt investment fund, whistleblower alleges](https://web.archive.org/web/20240611223653/https://www.washingtonpost.com/investigations/mormon-church-has-misled-members-on-100-billion-tax-exempt-investment-fund-whistleblower-alleges/2019/12/16/e3619bd2-2004-11ea-86f3-3b5019d451db_story.html)
 - Wall Street Journal: [The Mormon Church Amassed $100 Billion.
 It Was the Best-Kept Secret in the Investment World.](https://web.archive.org/web/20201201012653/https://www.wsj.com/articles/the-mormon-church-amassed-100-billion-it-was-the-best-kept-secret-in-the-investment-world-11581138011)

 This number is difficult to nail down, seeing how the church doesn't publish any useful information about how much money they have.
-This is a big enough tangent that I'll direct you to another page of notes describing what I've found.

 &nbsp;

-[[Audits|Internal audits]] promise that everything is fine, and "in accordance with appropriate accounting practices, approved budgets, and Church policies and procedures."
+[[Tithing-Audits|Internal audits]] promise that everything is fine, and "in accordance with appropriate accounting practices, approved budgets, and Church policies and procedures."
 This isn't necessarily a lie; the church most certainly has budgets, policies, procedures, etc, and perhaps amassing hundreds of billions doesn't breach any of those rules.
 That does raise the question of *what exactly are those rules, then?* Can any readers point me to them?
 I've got a comment section for exactly that purpose.

 &nbsp;